AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 The predicate runs a unary Prolog goal in a given module, and returns a status (TRUE/FALSE) corresponding to the success/failure of the invoked goal.
-The argument module indicates the module in which the goal is to be invoked, predstr is a pointer to a (C) string naming the goal’s predicate, and argstr is a pointer to a (C) string naming the goal’s (sole) argument (here assumed to be instantiated and to be an atom).
+The argument module indicates the module in which the goal is to be invoked, predstr is a pointer to a (C) string naming the goal's predicate, and argstr is a pointer to a (C) string naming the goal's (sole) argument (here assumed to be instantiated and to be an atom).

 The run_unary_predicate function can be reused whenever one needs to call